Walk - Salcombe & Soar Mill Cove

 The headland was the site of a Second World War lookout until it was demolished in 2007.
 When the sea is still you can see the seaweed underwater marking the wreck of the German four-masted barque 'Herzogin Cecilie', which ran aground on Ham Stone Rock in 1936 and was towed to Starehole Bay and beached here (see the Sharp Tor & Bolt Head Walk).

 - Cross the bridge to climb out of Starehole on the rough steps and narrow rock ledges that round the point at Sharp Tor.
-Carry on along the path through Fir Wood to emerge at the National Trust car park at Overbecks.
+Carry on along the path through Fir Wood to emerge in the lane accessing the National Trust car park at Overbeck's.

 The path over the steps and ledges is known as the Courtenay Walk.
 It was cut in the 1860s by Viscount Courtenay, so that visitors to Salcombe could reach Bolt Head.